 Overall Verdict

-Use Neutrogena for: daily sunscreen, acne-prone skin hydration (Hydroboost), and maximum retinol efficacy for deep lines.
-Their SPF line and Hydroboost franchise are best-in-class at the drugstore price point.
+Use Neutrogena for: daily sunscreen, acne-prone skin hydration (Hydroboost), and retinol options if your skin already tolerates retinoids.
+Their SPF line and Hydroboost franchise are strong drugstore categories.

-Use both: Neutrogena Hydroboost as a serum-layer hydrator + Olay Regenerist as the moisturizer + Neutrogena SPF 50 on top is a high-performance, full anti-aging AM routine under $60 total.
+Use both: Neutrogena Hydroboost as a serum-layer hydrator + Olay Regenerist as the moisturizer + Neutrogena SPF 50 on top can make a practical AM routine that usually lands around $60-$70 depending on the Olay size and SPF listing.

 Frequently Asked Questions